-On several occasions the Ontario government has proposed bills regulating the collection, use, and disclosure of health information, including the Personal Health Information Privacy Act, 2000, and recently, a draft Privacy of Personal Information Act, 2002, which did not proceed to first reading in the legislature.
-If enacted in its draft form, it would apply to commercial private enterprises as well as non-governmental organizations such as charities, the health sector (including private and public hospitals), health-care practitioners, the Ministry of Health, health-care clinics, pharmacies, and laboratories.
-On 14 May 2003, Alberta introduced legislation in response to PIPEDA.
-(It was passed by the legislature in December 2003, with a number of amendments.)
-The then Privacy Commissioner of Canada cited a number of "very grave deficiencies" in the first-reading draft of the Alberta bill, which in his view would make it impossible for the federal government to recognize the bill as substantially similar.
-In November 2003, the British Columbia legislature passed legislation dealing with the protection of personal information.
-In the opinion of the then Privacy Commissioner of Canada, the first-reading draft of the bill was passed on second and third readings without amendment.
+On the provincial level, in the last decade British Columbia, Québec, Manitoba, Saskatchewan, and Alberta have all passed legislation regulating personal information.
+Québec is the only province that has legislation in force that is applicable to the private draft form, it would apply to commercial private enterprises as well as non-governmental organizations such as charities, the health sector (including private and public hospitals), health-care practitioners, the Ministry of Health, health-care clinics, pharmacies, and laboratories.103 On 14 May 2003, Alberta introduced legislation in response to PIPEDA.
+(It was passed by the legislature in December 2003, with a number of amendments.104) The then Privacy Commissioner of Canada cited a number of "very grave deficiencies" in the firstreading draft of the Alberta bill, which in his view would make it impossible for the federal government to recognize the bill as substantially similar.105 In November 2003, the British Columbia legislature passed legislation dealing with the protection of personal information.106 In the opinion of the then Privacy Commissioner of Canada, the first-reading draft of the bill was not substantially similar to PIPEDA.107 The first-reading draft of the bill was passed on second and third readings without amendment.
 Both the Alberta and British Columbia legislation come into force on 1 January 2004.